Colleges by Location

 Acquiring information about the potential income after graduation can help you decide if a specific school is the right one for your career aspirations.

-The starting salary for graduates employed within six months of graduating at this school averages 49,324 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 49,324 USD.

 $49,324